YBHwang/clova-developer-guide/en-KR/Design/Design_Guideline_For_Extension.md

 * Your skill must not cause users to scrutinize, curse, attack, or create negative feelings against a specific individual, group, corporation, or country.
 * Your skill must not cause users to attack a specific religion, culture, ethnicity, or national character, or create a negative feeling against it.
 * Your skill must not include antisocial content or cause discomfort.
-* Your skill must clearly indicate that it is not developed or provided by {{ book.DocOwner }}.
+* Your skill must clearly indicate that it is not developed or provided by {{ book.DocMeta.DocOwner }}.
-* Your skill must not unjustly discriminate against or criticize {{ book.DocOwner }} or a third party or induce or encourage such actions from users.
+* Your skill must not unjustly discriminate against or criticize {{ book.DocMeta.DocOwner }} or a third party or induce or encourage such actions from users.

 ### Privacy {#Privacy}